About Us | Contact | Subscribe

 Curtis Mosby's Blue Blowers

-Known to European audiences as the "Black Garbo" for her astounding beauty, Nina Mae McKinney traveled to Paris in December of 1932 to escape the racism that she was subject to in the American entertainment industry.
-There she found work as a cabaret performer before going on to London and appearing in a number of films prior to her return to the U.S. in 1938.
+Nina Mae McKinney was one of the first African-American film stars in the United States and was also among the first to appear on British television.
+The actress and singer became so popular with film audiences that she was dubbed the "Brown Clara Bow" and the "Black Garbo."
+Known to European audiences for her astounding beauty, Nina Mae McKinney traveled to Paris in December of 1932.
+Escaping the racism that she was subjected to in the American entertainment industry, Nina took advantage of the limitless opportunities presented by her new found freedom.
+While in Paris she worked as a cabaret performer, before moving on to London where she appeared in a number of films prior to her return to the U.S. in 1938.

 If you enjoy 20sJazz.com, Please Share us with your Friends.

 For more Nina Mae McKinney videos, click here

 See the complete catalog of

 20's jazz videos